Diffuse large B-cell lymphoma

 Lymph fluid contains lymphocytes.
-These are a type of white blood cell that help the body fight infection and disease.
+These are white blood cells that help the body fight infection and disease.

 Lymphocytes grow in the bone marrow, where blood cells are made.
-The two main types of lymphocytes are B-cells and T-cells.
-B-cells mature in the bone marrow, while T-cells mature in the thymus gland behind the breast bone.
-When they're mature, both B-cells and T-cells help fight infections.
+The two main types of lymphocyte are B-cells and T-cells.
+B-cells mature in the bone marrow.
+T-cells mature in the thymus gland behind the breastbone.
+When they are mature, both B-cells and T-cells help fight infections.

 Lymphoma is a disease in which either T-cells or B-cells grow in an uncontrolled way.

-Diffuse large B-cell lymphoma (DLBCL) is a common type of non-Hodgkin lymphoma and is a cancer of the B-cells.
+Diffuse large B-cell lymphoma is a type of non-Hodgkin lymphoma that affects the B-cells.
 DLBCL can occur at any time between adolescence and old age.
 The most common age to be diagnosed is around 60.
 It is slightly more common in men than in women.